StableBetStableBet

 Top Weight Heroes

 Horses who have won carrying big weights in testing ground are particularly celebrated.
-Carrying 9st 10lb or more through heavy ground over a mile and a half demands extraordinary toughness, and the November Handicap roll of honour features several horses who managed exactly that.
-These are the performances that racing folk remember — not the flash of brilliance that wins a Group 1, but the dogged, relentless determination that grinds down a big field in the mud.
+Carrying 9st 10lb or more through heavy ground over a mile and four furlongs demands extraordinary toughness, and the November Handicap roll of honour features several horses who managed exactly that.
+These are the performances that racing folk remember: not the flash of brilliance that wins a Group 1, but the dogged, relentless determination that grinds down a big field in the mud.

-Sir Michael Stoute, Luca Cumani and Sir Henry Cecil all trained November Handicap winners, lending the race a touch of class that some might not expect from a late-season handicap.
-These were not throwaway runners — they were well-planned campaigns that recognised the race's value and its unique demands.
+Sir Michael Stoute, Luca Cumani and Sir Henry Cecil also trained November Handicap winners, lending the race a touch of class that some might not expect from a late-season handicap.
+These were not throwaway runners.
+They were well-planned campaigns that recognised the race's value and its specific demands.
+When a trainer of Stoute's calibre targets a Heritage Handicap, it tells you something important: this is a race that serious professionals regard as truly worth winning.

 Dramatic Finishes